aws-samples/aws-dbs-refarch-graph/src/graph-data-modelling/property-graph-data-modelling/README.md

 > ### Favour outgoing edges
 > Neptune is optimized for traversing outgoing edges.
 Therefore, if possible, design your model so that your performance-critical queries follow mostly outgoing edges.
+>
 > If a query has to traverse an incoming edge, always specify the edge label as part of the query, even if there is only one type of edge label that the traversal could possibly follow.
-If, for example, a given vertex has only `CREATED` incoming edges, we would recommend using `in('CREATED')` and `inE('CREATED')` rather than `in()` and `inE()` to traverse those edges.
+For example, for a vertex that has only `CREATED` incoming edges, we would recommend using `in('CREATED')` and `inE('CREATED')` rather than `in()` and `inE()` to traverse those edges.

 #### Multiple relationships between vertices